 In response to those who criticize the role that Christianity plays in a university that is officially unaffiliated, Gomes says, “What annoys some people is that the symbols are still very evident...We have a divinity school, I’m the Plummer Professor of Christian Morals.
 The Christian identity cannot be, and in my opinion, should not be, eradicated.
 We founded the place, we’re here, and I’m grateful that we’re surrounded by other entities, but I don’t apologize for the fact that there’s a church in Harvard Yard.”
 (Source)

-But Harvard’s religious leanings or predisposition is not what is that important.
-It is Harvard’s ability to lead, fashion and structure the global geopolitical dynamics.
+But Harvard’s religious leanings or predisposition is not what we are debating.
+It is Harvard’s ability to lead, fashion, and structure the global geopolitical dynamics.

 Shaping of the World Order